-Objective: To give students experience regarding real working environment in related polymer engineering.
-This is a ten-week industrial training during long vacation i.e. after the second semester final examination (third year level).
+Objective: To give students experience regarding real working environment in related industries polymer engineering.
+This is a ten-week industrial training during long vacation i.e., after the second semester final examination (third year level).
 They should experience the real exposure as an engineer in this field.
 Students will be given training on various aspects such as analysis, design, management, quality control and economy, which related to their career as a polymer engineer.
 This is a compulsory training.

-Synopsis: Students will get their placement at various industrial sectors related to design, starting from meterial selection until towards commercialized product
+Synopsis: Students will get their placement at various industrial sectors related to

-EBP 400/4 - Polymer Product Design and Development
+EBP 400/3 - Polymer Product Design and Development